MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-known-issues.md

 Currently, cloud native endpoints don't support the [Microsoft Local Administrator Password Solution (LAPS)](/defender-for-identity/cas-isp-laps) (opens another Microsoft website).

 LAPS manages local administrator account passwords for domain-joined devices.
-Passwords are randomized and stored in on-premises Active Directory (AD), and protected by ACLs.
+Passwords are randomized and stored in on-premises AD, and protected by ACLs.
 So, only eligible users can read the password or request a password reset.

-Microsoft will release an update to provide LAPS for Azure AD joined devices.
+Microsoft will release an update to provide LAPS for Azure AD joined devices (no ETA).
 When it's released, you can use it to manage local administrator account passwords on cloud native endpoints.

 **Resolution**: